rowlandcoping/hopes-and-dreams/README.md

 Hopes and Dreams intends to be a place to realise positive aspirations.
 In spite of this, I intend to avoid the sort of language that exists around setting goals.
 Whilst planning tools can be part of the process (either as part of the MVP or part of the evolution of the project) this platform is about encouraging blue skies thinking.
 The intention is that a community will develop to support people in pursuit of their dreams, at which point they might even become goals, rather than interaction with the site be a goal-setting exercise in itself.
 The aspiration is almost as important as the realisation, as such creating and sharing a dream with the community will be intended as a journey of discovery rather than a chore.
 Dreams are meant to be shared and celebrated almost as much as they are meant to be realised.

 The main goal of the project then, is to develop this community and bring people together, through a UI which makes the site a pleasure to use.
 It's about having people put their dreams and ideas in writing and find like-minded people.
-On a simple MVP level this will simply be about matching dreams to users, creating a 'feed of dreams' containing a variety of fascinating hopes and aspirations, hopefully some of which will motivate the user to positively engage - whether this engagement means offering advice, the benefit of experience or even practical assistance.
+On an MVP level this will simply be about matching dreams to users, creating a 'feed of dreams' containing a variety of fascinating hopes and aspirations, hopefully some of which will motivate the user to positively engage - whether this engagement means offering advice, the benefit of experience or even practical assistance.
 The site will also act as a more conventional social platform, where you can actively search for and follow individuals or their aspirations and receive updates about how things are going for them.

 ### 3) Developer Goals